 Of course, the state of California has its say when their residents invest out-of-state.
 Suppose a California resident invests in an Arizona duplex.
-A chart helps to explain how this can be structured:

 In this case, the Arizona LLC is on title to the local real estate.
 The Wyoming LLC owns the Arizona LLC and thus we have the better asset protection in the event of an Attack #2 claim.
 Wyoming in turn is owned by our California resident, who will pay California taxes on any income earned from the Arizona real estate activities.

 But that is not enough for the FTB.
 Their position is that if the California resident is managing the Wyoming LLC from California then the Wyoming LLC is doing business in California.
 As such, the $800 minimum annual fee is due.
 While this is frustrating and offensive for many of our clients, this is the state of affairs in California.
 It is your choice on how to handle it.